Broadcast REST API

 NOTES

 * Request an ALL CLEAR broadcast to clear a channel of past activity.
-Activity can be reviewed via the After Action report.
+Activity can be reviewed in Share911 after the incident via the After Action Report.